 Complications Related to Obstructive Sleep Apnea

 Untreated sleep apnea can increase the likelihood that a patient will have a heart attack, diabetes, heart failure, hypothyroidism, gastroesophageal reflux disease, high blood pressure (hypertension), stroke, nocturnal angina, and an abnormal heart rhythm.
-About half of sleep apnea patients have hypertension, and untreated obstructive sleep apnea increases the risk of heat-related illness and death.
+About half of sleep apnea patients have hypertension, and untreated obstructive sleep apnea increases the risk of heart-related illness and death.

 Other Risk Factors for Obstructive Sleep Apnea